yarlson/ftl/www/docs/getting-started/installation.md

 - Registry URL
 - Username/password credentials (token-based auth not supported)
-- Network access to the registry from both local machine and servers
+- Network access to the registry from both local machine and server
   :::

 ## Troubleshooting